U.S. Department of State

 AEIF provides alumni of U.S. sponsored and facilitated exchange programs with funding to expand on skills gained during their exchange experience to design and implement innovative solutions to global challenges facing their community.
 Since its inception in 2011, AEIF has funded nearly 500 alumni-led projects around the world through a competitive global competition.

 The U.S. Embassy Suriname will ultimately submit one application to the global competition.
-To facilitate that, we are seeking expressions of interest from teams of at least two (2) alumni that support projects addressing either of these themes:
+To facilitate that, we are seeking expressions of interest from teams of at least two (2) alumni that support projects addressing one of these themes:

 - Nurturing efforts and mindsets to protect the environment while working collaboratively to counter the impact of climate change